 ABOUT SOUNDCHECK AOTEAROA

-SoundCheck Aotearoa is an action group formed in 2020 with the mission to foster a safe and inclusive culture for the music community.
+SoundCheck Aotearoa is a charitable trust organisation with a mission to foster a safe and inclusive culture for the Aotearoa New Zealand music community.
 We believe that action is needed to address inequitable representation, challenge systemic discrimination, and advance impactful change across the music community.

 In recognition of Māori as tangata whenua of Aotearoa, SoundCheck Aotearoa works in partnership with the Māori Music Industry Coalition in everything we do.

-SoundCheck Aotearoa has been operated by a small group of people with other roles in the music industry, with the help of independent specialists.
-In 2023, we formalized our structure and became a charitable trust.
+SoundCheck Aotearoa originally formed as an action group in 2020 by a small group of people in the music industry with the help of independent specialists.

 The values of SoundCheck Aotearoa